HOME | CONTACT US | DONATE LoginLOGIN Ask the RabbiASK THE RABBI

 In this week's parshah, the Torah tells us of the "wayward and rebellious son" who does not heed the instruction of his parents.
 Our sages tell us that the detailed requirements for this status are so intricate as to render its attainment virtually impossible.
-Indeed, they declared, there never was and never will be a "wayward and rebellious son."
+Indeed, according to one opinion mentioned in the Talmud, there never was and never will be a "wayward and rebellious son."

 Why, they asked, did the Torah speak of such completely hypothetical laws?
 So that it can be made great and glorious, they answered.